emoriarty/battleship/README.md

 ## Random Positioning

+To facilitate the game to the player, it helps to establish a game configuration right from the beginning.
+The player is able to do any modification with the starting setup or just play along inmediatly.
+That's up to her/him.
+The important fact is the game can be played in less than one or two actions.

 All ships must be placed randomly in a predefined layout.
 To prevent ships overflowing the grid, ships positioning algorithm must take into account the invisible boundaries given by ship size and orientation.
 Thus, after the